Learning Clarinet With Low Vision

 Modeling embouchure and proper positioning

-Proper embouchure and positioning are critical for learning clarinet, and I found it difficult to follow along in my first few clarinet lessons as the instructor told me to hold my instrument “like this” or “over here”, without elaborating on what “this” meant or where “over here” was.
-Once my instructor noticed that I couldn’t see what they were doing, they switched from standing a few feet away to placing the clarinet in my line of sight, narrating their movements or changes in position.
+Proper embouchure and positioning are critical for learning clarinet, and I found it difficult to follow along in my first few clarinet lessons as the new instructor told me to hold my instrument “like this” or “over here”, without elaborating on what “this” meant or where “over here” was.
+Once the instructor noticed that I couldn’t see what they were doing, they switched from standing a few feet away to placing the clarinet in my line of sight, narrating their movements or changes in position.
 In order to help me with proper embouchure, my instructor asked if they could guide my movements and reposition my instrument or arms/fingers to help model the correct position, something I really appreciated them asking about instead of just moving my hands without telling me.

 Related links